 Tinne C Mertens, PhD

 After she finished her Master degree in biomedical sciences at Hasselt University in Belgium, Tinne moved to Amsterdam in the Netherlands and started her PhD training at the Leiden University Medical Center.
 During her Master and PhD training, she worked extensively with in vitro air-liquid interface airway epithelial cell cultures of both animal and human origin.
 Next, she moved to Houston and joined the lab in June 2016 where she had the opportunity to work with in vitro cultures of human transplant and explant tissues in addition to translational experimental models of chronic lung disease.
-Combining in vitro cultures and in vivo models allows her to investigate of role specific cell types in the development of chronic lung disease and identify possible therapeutic targets, something I am very passionate about.
+Combining in vitro cultures and in vivo models allowed her to investigate of role specific cell types in the development of chronic lung disease and identify possible therapeutic targets.
+Tinne now works as an in vitro scientist at Galapagos NV!

 Recent accomplishments from the Lab